 His work has been shown internationally in a range of spaces, galleries, and environments as well as collaborating with various disciplines and fields.
-His latest collaborations count the MIT Media Lab and Google Arts and Culture, the Los Angeles Music hall or the Queen Elizabeth Hall.
+MTArt Agency and Ben launched a public art project in London’s most thriving area, Covent Garden which attracted a lot of attention and made the cover of the Financial Time magazine.
+The artist has collaborated with the choreographer Wayne McGregor, MIT Media Lab and Google Arts and Culture, the Los Angeles Music hall, and the Queen Elizabeth Hall.

 The exhibition explores the dynamic intersections between humanity and technology, the spaces between dreaming and data, code and catharsis.